 Liquefaction occurs as a result of a substantial loss of shear strength or shearing resistance in loose, saturated, cohesionless earth materials subjected to earthquake induced ground shaking.
 Potential impacts from liquefaction include loss of bearing capacity, liquefaction related settlement, lateral movements, and surface manifestation such as sand boils.
 Seismically induced settlement occurs when loose sandy soils become denser when subjected to shaking during an earthquake.
 The three factors determining whether a site is likely to be subject to liquefaction include seismic shaking, type and consistency of earth materials, and groundwater level.
-The proposed structures will be supported by compacted fill and competent bedrock, with groundwater at a depth of approximately 167 feet.
+The proposed structures will be supported by compacted fill and competent alluvium, with no shallow groundwater.
 As such, the potential for earthquake induced liquefaction and lateral spreading beneath the proposed structures is considered very low to remote due to the recommended compacted fill, relatively low groundwater level, and the dense nature of the deeper onsite earth materials.